The Field of Light

-Richard and Cecilia Twinch pay a visit to Bruce Munro’s new art installation at Uluru
+Richard and Cecilia Twinch pay a visit to Bruce Munro’s extraordinary art installation at Uluru

 The Field of Light